Crumbl Chocolate Chip Cookies

 • Cover the cookies and refrigerate overnight or for at least 1 hour.

 • Preheat the oven to 350°F. Place the chilled cookies on a parchment-lined baking sheet and bake until the cookies are golden brown, about 14 to 16 minutes.
-Remove the cookies from the oven and let them cool in the pan for 5 minutes.
+Remove the cookies from the oven and let them cool in the pan for 5 minutes before moving them to a wire rack to finish cooling.

 Video